andyLaurito92/books-summaries/cracking-coding-interview/chapter1-arrays-and-strings/arrays-and-strings.md

     node["*"] = value  # "*" marks the end of a word
 ```

+For a more robust implementation, see implementation section implementation

 ### Search in a trie

 Follow links corresponding to each character in the key